Jagadeeshvempati/Covid-SQL-Project/README.md

 Data Retrieval:
 The initial queries retrieve data from tables named CovidDeaths and CovidVaccinations in the portfolioproject database.
-The data is ordered based on columns 3 and 4 (presumably date-related columns).

 Analysis of COVID-19 Cases and Deaths:
 Subsequent queries focus on analyzing the COVID-19 data, calculating death percentages, infection percentages, and identifying countries with the highest infection rates and death counts.